violetrollergirl/violetrollergirl.com/_faq/screening/why-screen.md

 And no one wants that.
 Right?

-Moreover, before you screen, I simply cannot know who I may be speaking with.
-Since literally anyone might contact me, screening confirms that you are a consenting adult and is unconditionally *required* to interact with me in any meaningful way.
-For my safety and comfort, I am simply not comfortable significantly engaging with you otherwise.

-[Screening is easy](#screening-options) and you can be done with it after your very [first message](#in-your-first-message) to me.
+[Screening is easy]({% link _faq/screening/screening-process.md %}) and you can be done with it after your very first message to me.